Thai junta under scrutiny amid allegations of exorbitant spending, nepotism

 Thais voted overwhelmingly in August to accept a junta-backed constitution that the government says is designed to heal more than a decade of divisive politics.
 Critics of the government, including major political parties, say the charter will enshrine the military's role for years to come.

-(Writing by Amy Sawitta Lefevre; Editing by John Chalmers and Nick Macfie)
+Additional reporting by Aukkarapon Niyomyat; Writing by Amy Sawitta Lefevre; Editing by John Chalmers and Nick Macfie